QUARKS: Identification of large-scale Kronecker Vector-AutoRegressive models: Bi-convex Cost function approach

-For matters of comparison, we evaluate first the complexity for estimating the coefficient-matrices associated with the unstructured VAR.
+For matters of comparison, we evaluate first the complexity for estimating the coefficient matrices associated with the unstructured VAR.
 Using \eqref{VARX} with temporal data within the range $\{1,...,N_t\}$ with $N_t \geq N^2p$ to recover a unique solution, we write:

-where
+where:

-The least-squares estimation for the coefficient-matrices is hence equal to:
+The least-squares estimation for the coefficient matrices is hence equal to:

-The dependency on the number of temporal samples is kept: a correct identification in noisy conditions often requires $N_t \gg N^2p$.
-Hence, the complexity for estimating unstructured VAR is $\mathcal{O}(N^4N_t)$ where $N_t \gg N^2p$.
+The complexity is summarized in Table~\ref{qks:tbl1}.
+The dependency on the number of temporal samples is kept: a correct identification in noisy conditions often requires $N_t \geq N^2p$.
+The complexity for estimating unstructured VAR is $\mathcal{O}(N^4N_t)$.